Connecticut Panfish & Perch Fishing

 Throughout the state of Connecticut you can find waters with populations of sunfish, including bluegill, pumpkinseed sunfish, rock bass and yellow perch.

-One or more species of sunfish populate virtually all warm water streams, ponds and lakes throughout Connecticut, and around the world for that matter.
+One or more species of sunfish or perch populate virtually all warm water streams, ponds and lakes throughout Connecticut, and around the world for that matter.
 They can survive in waters that provide their natural food source of minnows, insects, tadpoles, crustaceans and worms.
 Their competitive nature amongst themselves, for food, makes them relatively easy to catch.

 Panfish Fishing Lakes In Connecticut